Board Meeting Minutes - The Ultimate Guide for Board Meetings

 We should also acknowledge the broader value of minutes in terms of historical research.
 Few organisational histories are written without extensive reliance on the minutes of past board meetings as a primary source.
 As board minutes are recorded so is an organisation’s longer-term history being recorded.

 Similarly, board minutes can play a very important part in the induction of new directors and senior executives.
 Minutes often hold the key to a new director’s or a new chief executive’s understanding of the origins of current issues and even pointers to future challenges.

-What should be included in the minutes?
+What should be included in meeting minutes?

 To begin with the basics.
 These include:

 - The title of the meeting (e.g., board or committee)